 The LG 34GK950G provides you with an impeccable gaming experience thanks to its low input lag, high refresh rate, quick response time, and G-SYNC.
 Additionally, the high-res 34″ curved screen with vibrant colors ensures stunning and immersive image quality.
 The price, on the other hand, is not as appealing.

 The LG 34GK950G is a 34″ 3440×1440 100Hz ultrawide curved gaming monitor based on LG’s nano IPS technology.
 It is also overclockable to 120Hz and features G-SYNC.

-So, is the LG 34GK950G worth it and are there any alternatives?
+So, is the LG 34GK950G worth it, and are there any other options?
 Continue reading to find out!

 Just like the LG 34GK950F, the LG 34GK950G is based on a 34″ curved nano IPS panel with a 98% DCI-P3 color gamut, a 400-nit peak brightness, a 1,000:1 static contrast ratio, and 10-bit color depth via dithering (8-bit + 2-bit FRC).

 The 98% DCI-P3 color gamut (135% sRGB) provides vibrant and rich colors while the wide 178-degree viewing angles ensure no color, contrast, and brightness shifts when the screen is looked from skewed angles.

 The LG UltraGear 34GK950G has a screen resolution of 3440×1440 pixels, which on its 34″ screen, results in a pixel density of 110 PPI (pixels per inch).

 Such high pixel density will allow you to enjoy plenty of screen space as well as maximum detail without any scaling necessary.